-Claims of conformance to the Profile can be made using either of the following mechanisms: 1) use of the (see Section 2.5.12.4.1), or 2) use of the Web Services Policy - Framework and Web Services Policy - Attachment (see Section 2.5.22.4.2).
-Prior agreements between partners on how Profile conformance is to be advertised or required might exist.
-When no such prior agreement exists and there is a need to advertise, the use of WS-Policy is RECOMMENDED over the use of the Conformance Claim Attachment Mechanisms.
+This specification defines two mechanisms to claim conformance to the Profile, the use of which needs be agreed upon by users: 1) the Conformance Claim Attachment Mechanisms [claimAttachment] (see Section 2.5.1), or 2) the Web Services Policy - Framework [WSPolicy1.5] and Web Services Policy - Attachment [WSPolicyAtt1.5] (see Section 2.5.2).

+In a similar way as for extensibility points, the choice of a conformance claim mechanism is not part of the Profile definition: should the interacting parties decide to use one of them to advertise support for the Profile, a prior agreement must be established that is beyond the scope of this Profile.
+Whether these conformance claim mechanisms are supported or not does not affect conformance to the Profile.In consequence, although the use of these conformance claim mechanisms is optional, they are described in a normative way to help partners define such agreements unambiguously.

 Claiming Conformance using the Conformance Claim Attachment Mechanisms

-Claims of conformance to this Profile can be made using the following , when the applicable Profile requirements associated with the listed targets have been met:
+Claims of conformance to this Profile MAY be made using the following Conformance Claim Attachment Mechanisms [claimAttachment].
+Such claims concern specific groups of conformance targets as follows::

 WSDL 1.1 Claim Attachment Mechanism for Web Services Instances - MESSAGE, DESCRIPTION, INSTANCE, RECEIVER